 We endeavour to make all of our workshops and classes accessible to artists with disabilities.
 Please read more here and contact us to discuss any particular questions or requirements you may have.

-Click here to find out more about Deborah Hay.
+Click here to find out more about Daria.

 A workshop exploring solos and duets, informed by Charlie and Scott’s own movement investigations.